yates6789/yates6789/README.md

 - 👋 Hi, I’m James Yates (@yates6789)
-- 👀 I’m interested in Fluid Mechanics, Heat Transfer, and Numerical Modelling
+- 👀 I’m interested in Python, Django, JavaScript, Web Development, and DevOps
-- 🌱 I’m currently learning Matlab, Python, CSS, Javascript, Django
+- 🌱 I’m currently learning Azure, PostrgreSQL, and Node.js
-- 💞️ I’m looking to collaborate on Engineering Applications
+- 💞️ I’m looking to collaborate on web-based engineering applications and solutions.
 - 📫 How to reach me - yates6789@gmail.com

 <!---